k-atej/CSCI370Lab4/README.md

 Mechanics:

 The player navigates the scene with WASD & Space.
 The player can throw balls by clicking on the screen.
 Hitting a balloon will cause it to pop.
 Players begin with 30 darts and must reset the balloons in order to get more.
+Players can talk with the NPC by walking up to him and pressing 'F' on the keyboard.